OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 September 2014.md

 ---

-## Afterlife & Soul Topics

-- A **soul group** is an affiliation that can be due to origin or graduation.
-- Soul groups do not function as fixed or immutable entities tied only to specific lifetimes.

----

 ## Cosmic Structure & Densities

-- A review of triple cycle rhythms on a cosmic scale was recommended in relation to **karma**.
 - Reference to previous explanation comparing outcomes based on cosmic "**biorhythm**" states (e.g., Rockefeller vs. Gandhi).

 ---